-Community Interactions Grant
+Community Interaction Grant

 Many studies point to the under-representation of minorities in the sciences.
-The Community Interactions Grant supports ACS Student Chapter projects and interactions that help improve the science learning experience of African American, Native American, Hispanic/Latino and Pacific Islander students, as well as economically disadvantaged students, in grades K-12.
+The Community Interaction Grant supports ACS Student Chapter projects and interactions that help improve the science learning experience of African American, Native American, Hispanic/Latino and Pacific Islander students, as well as economically disadvantaged students, in grades K-12.

 ACS student chapters are eligible to receive up to $500 to support community interactions and projects.
 The ACS Undergraduate Programs Office awards ACS student chapters each year that provide K-12 minority students with enriched hands-on science activities and give ACS student members an opportunity to enhance their skills as future teachers and mentors.

 To be eligible for a Community Interaction Grant, chapters must: